 Mr. Gantefoer: - Thank you, Mr. Speaker.
 As members of the Assembly are aware, I spent the last few days in my constituency enjoying the Royal Bank Cup.
-My congratulations to all the teams that participated, and in particular the Vernon Vipers, who defeated our home town favourite, Mustangs, in the final game last night.
+My congratulations to all the teams that participated, and in particular the Vernon

+Vipers, who defeated our home town favourite, Mustangs, in the final game last night.

-more than 700 volunteers that made this event the most successful ever.
+Not only did I enjoy the hockey, I was proud to be one of the more than 700 volunteers that made this event the most successful ever.
 Fans from coast to coast praised the Saskatchewan hospitality that they found in Melfort this week.